Neuro-Foundation/neuro-foundation.io/Root/neuro-foundation.io/Units.md

 The representation of units described in this document, is designed with the following goals in mind:

-* Most known physical units must be representable using the model.
+* Most known measurable units must be representable using the model.

 * Unit presentations must be compact and easy to read, both for humans and machines.